chenbadream/INT-ACT/doc/evaluation.md

 ## Evaluate Trained and Third-Party/Non-LeRobot Models
 ### Trained Models
 $\pi_0$ are fine-tuned and trained by us using LeRobot.
 You can evaluate them using the provided evaluation script.
+You can also refer to the [config file](../config/experiment/simpler/pi0_finetune_bridge_ev.yaml) for the evaluation settings.

 You can change `eval_cfg.pretrained_model_gradient_step_cnt`, which is a list of steps to evaluate the model at.

 ### Third-Party/Non-LeRobot Models
 To evaluate third-party models, such as Magma, Octo, SpatialVLA, etc., or any models you develop without LeRobot, there are some works to do.

-(TBA)
+1. **Create LeRobot Compatible Placeholder**: See [Magma Folder](../src/model/magma) to see how we create a placeholder for Magma.
+You will need to create a `configuration_{your_model}.py` which defines the model's configuration, and a `modeling_{your_model}.py` which defines the model's architecture.
+Of course, these files don't need to hold anything substantial, because the actualy modeling/configuration is done in a third-party package (potentially of your own), like Magma, Octo, etc.

+2. **Install the Third-Party Model**: You will need to install the third-party model.
+Please follow [inference server installment section of the main README](README.md#octo-and-magma-install-inference-server-policy-environment)

+3. **Modify the entry point**: Please modify the  [entry point script](../src/agent/run.py) accordingly so you can launch your own model's evaluation.

+4. **Create a experiment config file**: You will need to create a config file under `config/experiment/simpler/` that defines the evaluation settings for your model.
+You can use the existing [config files](../config/experiment/simpler/magma_bridge_ev_lang1.yaml) as a reference.
+For `eval_cfg.pretrained_model_gradient_step_cnt`, our approach is to set a arbitrary number, such as 15130, which is the number of steps we trained $\pi_0$ on BridgeV2.
+This is because many third-party models does not have a gradient step count, so we just use a placeholder.